 THE NEW WAY OF WRITING: Let Dreams Be Your Guru

-Perfect for writing organizations, journalists, social change activists, healing centers, and anyone yearning to cultivate your passion or cause.
+Perfect for writing groups, journalists, social change activists, healing centers, and anyone wanting to cultivate your passion or your cause.

 About Joyce Lynn

 Joyce Lynn is a journalist and author.
 She calls upon dreams for the business as well as the content of her writing and in every aspect of her life.
 Her goal: to empower women to use the natural resources of dreams and intuition in their writing and work.
-She has taught Writing and Dreams classes through Writers on the Net and Plum Dreams Media and led classes on the power of dreams at women’s retreats, community centers, salons, and online for more than 20 years.
+Drawing on a Bachelor’s degree in Education and a Master’s in Journalism/Communications, she has taught Writing and Dreams classes on the power of dreams at retreats, community centers, salons, and online for many years.

-She is the author of the books Plum Dreams Diary: On Mothers, Men, Modern Medicine, and the Divine and Dreams and the Wisdom Within ( publication 2016).
+She is the author of the books Plum Dreams Diary: On Mothers, Men, Modern Medicine, and the Divine and Dreams and the Wisdom Within.

-HOW THE FIRST DREAM I EVER REMEMBERED RESCUED MY SCREENPLAY –AND CAREER
+HOW THE FIRST DREAM I EVER REMEMBERED RESCUED MY SCREENPLAY — AND MY CAREER

 Fortunately for Jennifer, her creator had a nocturnal message saving the heroine of Real Dreams from a terrible mistake.
 For this writer, at the time disillusioned with my own journalism career, the dream affirmed the value of media but launched my writing and reporting in a new direction.